Actyx/machines/docs/swarm-workflow/README.md

 - Enable beta features: `subQuery` and `interpolation`
 - Fetch all events tagged with `REQUEST_TAG`
 - Run a subquery and put the result as `done_events`:
-  - The subqueyr fetch one event tagged with `water-drawing-exchange:{_}` and whose type is `RobotIsUndocked`
+  - The subquery fetches one event tagged with `water-drawing-exchange:{_}` and whose type is `RobotIsUndocked`
   - `water-drawing-exchange:{_}` is an interpolation. `{_}` will be replaced by the payload of the parent's event, which we have declared in the previous function to be the `dockingId`
-- Filter the events so that only events whose its `done_events` counterpart does not exist.
+- Filter the events so that only events whose `done_events` counterpart does not exist.

-`receiveDockingRequestId` executes the AQL, extracts its paylods, and fetch the first item found.
+`receiveDockingRequestId` executes the AQL, extracts its payloads, and fetches the first item found.

-The AQL and the function fulfills the rule:
+The AQL and the function fulfill the rule:

 > a request is unprocessed if no `water-drawing-exchange:{dockingId}` of type `RobotIsUndocked` exists.